Sagging (fashion)

 Sagging is a manner of wearing trousers that sag so that the top of the trousers or jeans is significantly below the waist, sometimes revealing much of the wearer's underpants.

 Sagging is predominantly a male fashion.
-Women's wearing of low-rise jeans to reveal their G-string underwear (the "whale tail") is not generally described as sagging.
+Women's wearing of low-rise jeans to reveal their thong underwear (the "whale tail") is not generally described as sagging.
 A person wearing sagging trousers is sometimes called a "sagger", and in some countries this practice is known as "low-riding".

 Origin

 The style was popularized by hip-hop musicians in the 1990s.

-It is often claimed the style originated from the United States prison system where belts are sometimes prohibited due to fear that they could be used as a makeshift weapon, and there can be a lack of appropriately sized clothing.
-As a result, their pants would sag.
+It is often said that the style originated from the United States prison system where belts may be prohibited to prevent their use for self-harm, and clothing provided is often over-sized, leading to sagging trousers.

-Another, more controversial origin story, is that men who wanted to present themselves as sexually available to other men, sagged their pants to display their rear end, which later on started to inadvertently be perceived as a mark of having been incarcerated, and gave the wearer street cred.
+Another, more controversial, origin story is that men who wanted to present themselves as sexually available to other men sagged their trousers to display their buttocks, which came to be perceived as a mark of having been incarcerated, giving the wearer street cred.

+When the trend started, boxer shorts were generally the underpants of choice for male saggers.
+This expanded to boxer briefs when those became popular.